JorkDev/my-glo-cli/README.md

 ## Description

 `My Go CLI` is a command-line tool built in Go that showcases advanced development techniques such as configuration management, logging, error handling, Dockerization, and unit testing.
 This project is built step-by-step, with each commit demonstrating a new feature or concept.
-The goal is to provide a comprehensive guide to building an advanced CLI in Go from scratch, progressing from simple to complex.

 ---